isomerpages/ncss-ssi/_cet/advance-certificate-in-social-service.md

 Course fees must be paid prior to the course start date, upon the acceptance of offer and within the given timeline provided in the offer letter.

-Learners must achieve at least 75% attendance per module and be certified competent in all the assessment components in order to be eligible for SkillsFuture Singapore (SSG) funding.
+Learners must achieve at least 75% attendance per module and be certified competent in all the assessment components in order to be eligible for [SkillsFuture Singapore (SSG) funding](   https://www.ssi.gov.sg/training/funding-information/skillsfuture-singapore-funding/){:target="_blank"}.
 Learners or their sponsoring organisations will have to pay the full course fees in the event that the learners fail to meet the attendance/ assessment requirements and/or any other terms and conditions for SSG funding eligibility.
-Please refer to this [link](https://www.ssg.gov.sg/programmes-and-initiatives/training-grants/self-sponsored-training-for-individuals.html){:target="_blank"}  for more information on the SSG funding eligibility requirement.

 *Please note that course fees are subjected to changes.